 This sacrament is primarily intended for anyone who suffers from serious or chronic physical or emotional illness or who struggles with the infirmities of age.
 One need not be in danger of death nor does the Church anoint one who has already died.
 Those scheduled for a surgery or a serious hospital stay may wish to request this sacrament prior to entering the hospital.

 In Case Of Death: Although the Church does not anoint someone who has already died, clergy may be invited to minister to the family and lead the prayers at the time of death as provided by the Church.

 For Parents Of A Stillborn or Naturally Aborted Infant: The Archdiocese has provided a beautiful ritual for this difficult moment.
 Please contact the Pastor.

-The Church calls some of its members to ordination and service within the faith community as priests and deacons.
+The Church calls some of its members to ordination and service within the faith community as priests, deacons and nuns.
 Most often this call is first recognized and encouraged by the family and the parish.
 The choice is strengthened through programs of education and formation provided by the diocese.
 As a parish we encourage young men to pray and think about making that choice in their lives.